World No Tobacco Day, 31 May 2017

 It is not only governments who can step up tobacco control efforts: people can contribute on an individual level to making a sustainable, tobacco-free world.
 People can commit to never take up tobacco products.
 Those who do use tobacco can quit the habit, or seek help in doing so, which will in turn protect their health as well as people exposed to second-hand smoke, including children, other family members and friends.
 Money not spent on tobacco can be, in turn, used for other essential uses, including the purchase of healthy food, healthcare and education.

 Facts about tobacco, tobacco control and the development goals

-- About 6 million people die from tobacco use every year, a figure that is predicted to grow to more than 8 million a year by 2030 without intensified action.
+- More than 7 million deaths from tobacco use every year, a figure that is predicted to grow to more than 8 million a year by 2030 without intensified action.
 Tobacco use is a threat to any person, regardless of gender, age, race, cultural or educational background.
 It brings suffering, disease, and death, impoverishing families and national economies.

 - Tobacco use costs national economies enormously through increased health-care costs and decreased productivity.
 It worsens health inequalities and exacerbates poverty, as the poorest people spend less on essentials such as food, education and health care.
 Some 80% of premature deaths from tobacco occur in low- or middle-income countries, which face increased challenges to achieving their development goals.

 - Tobacco growing requires large amounts of pesticides and fertilizers, which can be toxic and pollute water supplies.
 Each year, tobacco growing uses 4.3 million hectares of land, resulting in global deforestation between 2% and 4%.
 Tobacco manufacturing also produces over 2 million tonnes of solid waste.